punitrathore/clj-parser/README.md

 So we have created a simple parser which checks if the string starts with the character `A`.

 If you let your imagination run wild, you can begin to see how this way of creating parsers could get tedious and repetitive.
 To keep things DRY there is a helper function called `satisfy`.
-Lets see how to create the same parser using it.
+Lets recreate the above parser using `satisfy` -

 ```clj
 (def first-letter-should-be-A-revisited [s]